Why do we eat Matzah on Pesach?

 Egypt, on the other hand, was a land of farming, which despised the nomadic lifestyle.
 As Yosef advises his brothers to tell Pharaoh: "You should answer, 'Your servants have tended livestock from our boyhood on, just as our fathers did.'
 Then you will be allowed to settle in the region of Goshen, for all shepherds are detestable to the Egyptians."
 The Egyptians had mastered the art of leavening bread, which was unknown to those from Canaan (which may be why Potiphar entrusted everything to Yosef except baking bread - see Bereishis 43:32).
 Baking leavened bread was of tremendous importance in Egypt - that is why there was a sar ha-ofim, a royal baker.
 Rameses III has a list containing an amazing variety of breads.
 But shepherds didn't and don't eat such things - they roam around free, without the burden of heavy ovens and without waiting around for bread to rise.

 This would explain why there is an important prohibition against eating leavened bread on Pesach.
 It is a way of demonstrating that we left Egypt, the land known for its leavened bread, and we became free, like nomads, to travel to the Promised Land.

-(This is an adaptation of a post that appeared two years ago.
+(This is an adaptation of a post that appeared a few years ago.
 Thanks to David Ohsie for his input.
 For more on all this, see this article from Neot Kedumim, and also this article and this one. )